wkumari/draft-wkumari-dhc-capport/README.md

    [RFC Editor: Please remove this section before publication ]

+   From 06 to 07:

+   o  Incoroprated a bunch of comments from Asbjorn Tonnesen

+   o  Clarified that this document is only for the DHCP bits, not
+      everything.

+   o  CP's *can* do HTTP redirects to DNS banes, as long as they allow
+      access to all needed services.

    From 05 to 06:

    o  Integrated comments from Joel, as below

    o  Better introduction text, around the "kludgy hacks" section.

+Kumari, et al.            Expires June 25, 2015                 [Page 9]

+Internet-Draft             DHCP Captive-Portal             December 2014

    o  Better "neither condones nor condems" text